 Tree work update: If you’re wondering about the new tree work in Coppetts Wood, it’s all planned and in the pursuit of biodiversity.
-Near the main path we’ve thinned out our (non-native) ash trees and the highly invasive false acacia, some of which were unsafe.
-Some will remain standing as dead wood habitat for bugs, woodpeckers, etc., and we’ll be replacing with hawthorn and cherry.
+Near the main path we’ve removed a number of highly invasive false acacia, as well as some unsafe ash.
+We’ve also kept some standing dead wood as habitat for bugs, woodpeckers, etc., and we’ll be replacing with hawthorn and cherry.
 At the North Pond we’ve coppiced a number of holly trees to get more sunlight on the forest floor and the pond itself (which is doing really well after its autumn dredging: note the frogs and frogspawn!)

 Exceptional biodiversity in N12